AdibM02/python-course-assignments/day04/README.md

 - Text input for protein name
 - Dropdown combobox for species selection
 - Search button that triggers background thread
-- Status display area with color coding
+- Live results display showing protein sequence and domains
-- Error message dialogs
+- Error message dialogs with color coding

 **Threading**: Search runs on a separate thread to keep UI responsive.
+**Display**: Results formatted and shown directly in the GUI (no file output).

 ### `logic.py`
 Business logic and API handling:
 - `UniProtKBClient`: Queries UniProtKB REST API
-- `ProteinSearchService`: High-level search and export orchestration
+- `ProteinSearchService`: High-level search with optional export
+  - `search()`: Returns data for GUI display
+  - `search_and_export()`: Legacy method that also exports to JSON
-- `ProteinDataExporter`: Converts data to JSON
+- `ProteinDataExporter`: Converts data to JSON (optional feature)
 - Custom exceptions for clear error handling
 - `SPECIES_MAP`: Maps common names to scientific names